EventStore/documentation/docs/cloud/provision/azure/considerations.md

 ## Network peering

-When creating peering links Azure require the user to configure a security principal referencing the application ID of Event Store Cloud, and also configure and apply a role allowing that principal to modify the network resource of the remote network.
-Event Store Cloud console provides the necessary Azure CLI commands at creation time, to support this operation.
+When creating a peering link, Azure requires the user to configure a security principal, referencing the application ID of Event Store Cloud, and also configure and apply a role allowing that principal to modify the network resource of the remote network.

 ## Disk resize

 Currently, it is impossible to expand disks on EventStoreDB cloud nodes provisioned to Azure.
 We plan to provide this feature at a later date, but as there is no native support within Azure, implementing this requires more planning and thought on our part.

 There are positive ways around this, and we advise you to choose the disk size accordingly from the start, so the volume size will accommodate the growth of your data over time.
-You could also backup an existing cluster and restore the data to a new cluster with larger disks.
+You can also backup an existing cluster and restore the data to a new cluster with larger disks.

 We're aware that Azure Premium SSD volumes have a strict IOPS limit and this limit depends on the volume size.
 Very small volumes do not provide enough throughput for most production scenarios.
 We suggest you consider using at least 246 GiB disks to get enough IOPS for the database.
 You can check the current throughput limits for Azure Premium SSD volumes in [Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd).